metacoma/silverkey/README.md

 {"action":"set","node":{"key":"/myphoneм-d","value":"","modifiedIndex":31,"createdIndex":31}}
 ```

-Also you can manage the key/value through web interface
+Also you can manage your key/value through web interface

 Open in browser http://172.16.172.4:2888